Can I Build ADU in Los Angeles, CA? (2026)

 ADU Rules in Los Angeles

 ADU Rules in Los Angeles: Detached ADU max size: 1200 sq ft.
 Attached ADU max size: 50% of primary dwelling up to 1200 sqft.
 Junior ADU (JADU): up to 500 sq ft, within existing structure.
 Setbacks: 4 ft side, 4 ft rear.
-Owner-occupancy: Owner-occupancy requirement eliminated statewide effective January 1, 2020 per AB 68 (Gov Code 65852.2(a)(6)).
-Neither primary dwelling nor ADU must be owner-occupied..
+Owner-occupancy: No additional standards, other than those provided in Section 66314, shall be used or imposed, including an owner-occupant requirement, except that a local agency may require that the property may be used for rentals of terms 30 days or longer..
 State preemption applies: CA law requires Los Angeles to approve compliant ADUs by right.

 Costs & Fees